Leveraging Large Language Models for Collective Decision-Making: System Design

 \item The evaluation module generates $\pi_{j,i}^t$ for each option $x_j^t\in \cX^t$ and member $i$ based on the extracted preferences $\vec \theta^t$, and accordingly computes satisfaction ratio $r_j^t$ and satisfaction score $s_j^t$ for each option.
 The decision candidate $\hat x^t$ of round $t$ is then determined by

 Namely, the system first identifies the set of options that satisfy the greatest number of members and then selects an option with the largest satisfaction score.
-The rationale behind the definition of the decision candidate is the following: In constructing $\cX_\star^t$, we identify the option that satisfies as many members as possible, i.e., we minimize the number of the members whose preferences are not fulfilled at all by the option.
-Then, in case there are ties between the potential decision candidates in $\cX_\star^t$, we keep the option that fulfills the largest number of the preferences of these members, i.e., the largest satisfaction score.\footnote{If multiple options still have the same maximum satisfaction score, the ties are broken arbitrarily, and one decision candidate is selected.} Note that the decision candidate is replaced with a new option if the new option yields a higher satisfaction ratio or satisfaction score.
+We design this selection rule for the following reasons: By constructing $\cX_\star^t$, we minimize the number of members whose preferences are not fulfilled at all by the option.
+Then, in case there are ties between the potential decision candidates in $\cX_\star^t$, we choose the option that maximizes satisfaction score, i.e., fulfills a large number of the preferences of these members.\footnote{If multiple options still have the same maximum satisfaction score, the ties are broken arbitrarily, and one decision candidate is selected.} Note that the decision candidate is replaced with a new option if the new option yields a higher satisfaction ratio or satisfaction score.

 \end{enumerate}